syncfusion-content/xamarin-docs/Xamarin/Scheduler/WeekView.md

 ### Customize time ruler label font

-you can change the appearance of time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of `WeekLabelSettings` property in `WeekViewSettings`.
+Change the appearance of the time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of the `WeekLabelSettings` property in the `WeekViewSettings.`

 {% tabs %}
 {% highlight XAML %}